Urban-Informatics-Lab/e-audit/README.md

 The classification functions can take the electricity load profile from a building or a group of buildings and provide a predicted classification for each building parameter that was defined by the simulated database.

 ## Usage
+A requirements file has been provided with the packages used to run this code.
+To create a conda environment using this file, run `conda create --name <env_name> --file requirements.txt` in the terminal, inserting the name of your environment in place of `<env_name>`.
+This package runs on Python 3.8 or newer.

 After importing the package, create an instance of the EAudit class.
 The EAudit class has a constructor that takes in the algorithm type as a parameter.
 For the algorithm type parameter, input ‘KNN’ for k-nearest neighbors, ‘DT’ for decision trees, or ‘Euc’ for Euclidean.

 Next, use the `process_alg()` method to generate the building feature classification from the building electricity load data.